-Latest Tell-All, By Former National Security Advisor McMaster, Is Not All About Trump
+Latest Tell-All, By Former National Security Adviser McMaster, Is Not All About Trump

 The author's mission here is neither to praise nor trash Trump but to show how he fits into a perceived pattern in U.S. behavior, a failure to "compete effectively on the world stage" that has prevailed "over the last several presidential administrations."

-For example, McMaster expresses dismay at President Obama's willingness to deal with Iran largely through negotiation, hope and faith in our alliances.
+For example, McMaster expresses dismay at President Barack Obama's willingness to deal with Iran largely through negotiation, hope and faith in our alliances.
 But he is also critical of President George W. Bush's handling of Iraq, because the Bush administration thought defeating that country would be "easy."

 In something like the same spirit, McMaster writes of his White House time with surprising detachment.
 We hear little of his former colleagues and associates, such as Secretary of State Rex Tillerson, who was replaced in the same month.
 McMaster does not quote more than snatches of his conversations with the president.
-The name Trump does not leap from every page (roughly one in four, in fact), and then often as an adjective: "the Trump administration."
+The name Trump does not leap from every page (roughly 1 in 4, in fact), and then often as an adjective: "the Trump administration."

-"Optimism Bias"
+"Optimism bias"

 But he does have strong feelings about issues most people would consider profoundly political, such as the role the U.S. plays in the world.
 He sees recent foreign policy largely as a series of failures.
 He attributes these to what he calls "optimism bias," which takes different forms in different administrations and leads to different errors — from the "aggressive" behavior of George W. Bush in Iraq to the "retrenchment" of Barack Obama to Trump's confidence in his own ability to cut deals face to face.

 Beginning with the Allied victory in World War II, this notion really took hold with the Western triumph in the Cold War.
 Secure in the notion of American superiority in ideas, military prowess and goodwill, the U.S. tended to disregard or downplay a world of other threats.
-Writes McMaster: "It was easy to lapse into strategic narcissism and...do what one might prefer to do rather than what the situation demanded."
+Writes McMaster: "It was easy to lapse into strategic narcissism and ... do what one might prefer to do rather than what the situation demanded."

-Attributing the "strategic narcissism" term to German-American political scientist Hans Morgenthau, McMaster defines it as a "tendency to view the world only in relation to the U.S. and to assume that the future course of events depends primarily on U.S. decisions or plans."
+Attributing the "strategic narcissism" term to German American political scientist Hans Morgenthau, McMaster defines it as a "tendency to view the world only in relation to the U.S. and to assume that the future course of events depends primarily on U.S. decisions or plans."

 McMaster prefers a less presumptuous and more realistic approach he calls both "strategic empathy" and "strategic competence" — the knowledge of other countries and the determination to "compete effectively" on all fronts of engagement.
 He stresses the need to know more about a complex world of actors who, as it turns out, do not think as we do or share our world view.
 He devotes the bulk of his book to a tour of the globe with an eye out for the parts most fraught — now, and in the foreseeable future.

 It is, one suspects, the master in-depth briefing the author always wanted to give the president.
 For better or worse, listening to lengthy historical explanations is not Trump's style.
-As John Bolton, McMaster's replacement as national security advisor, wrote in his own memoir, The Room Where It Happened, people "had heard the stories, true or not, about Trump tuning out long, exhaustive briefings by McMaster."
+As John Bolton, McMaster's replacement as national security adviser, wrote in his own memoir, The Room Where It Happened, people "had heard the stories, true or not, about Trump tuning out long, exhaustive briefings by McMaster."

-Six Tutorials
+Six tutorials

 Battlegrounds presents six tutorials comprising the core of McMaster's knowledge and thoughts about Russia, China, South Asia, the Middle East, Iran and North Korea.
 While he may be uninterested in being juicy, this author is intent on being meaty.
 So readers should approach this work as a chance to earn several mini-McMaster's degrees.

 The general leaves little or no doubt as to his own hard-power thinking and attitudes.
 Each of his "hot spot" sections consists of a historical chapter and a prescriptive one.
-The latter usually tends toward some of form of getting tough, or getting tougher, than recent policy.
+The latter usually tends toward some form of getting tough, or getting tougher, than recent policy.
 Thus the Russian segment ends with "Parrying Putin's Playbook," China's section with "Turning Weakness into Strength" and Iran's with "Forcing a Choice."
-So, the reader will get the drift, even without the book title's reference to combat or the book jacket's photo of McMaster in dress uniform with decorations and cantankerous scowl.
+So the reader will get the drift, even without the book title's reference to combat or the book jacket's photo of McMaster in dress uniform with decorations and cantankerous scowl.

 To make his points about global competition, McMaster draws often on his personal experiences.
-As an Army captain in the first Persian Gulf war, he led an outnumbered tank column to a smashing victory at the outset of the campaign to end Iraq's occupation of Kuwait in 1991.
+As an Army captain in the first Persian Gulf War, he led an outnumbered tank column to a smashing victory at the outset of the campaign to end Iraq's occupation of Kuwait in 1991.
 He also won recognition for his tactics in suppressing insurgents in Iraq more than a dozen years later.

 Along the way, he got a doctorate in history from the University of North Carolina, Chapel Hill and had academic roles both within the military and at various outside think tanks.
 He is now a scholar in the Hoover Institution and the Spogli Institute, both at Stanford, and a lecturer at Stanford Business School.

 Not surprising then that the chapters on Russia and China are heavy on history, stressing the imperial pasts that still animate the aspirations of autocratic rulers in both countries.
-The South Asia chapters focus on ancient animosities, and the visit to the Middle East is a multi-level puzzle of asymmetrical warfare.
+The South Asia chapters focus on ancient animosities, and the visit to the Middle East is a multilevel puzzle of asymmetrical warfare.

 McMaster was not enamored of Obama's negotiated deal to restrain Iran's nuclear program, but neither does he favor the go-it-alone approach that has become a hallmark of the Trump administration.
 "America's allies on the Eurasian landmass and across the islands of the Indo-Pacific region are invaluable," McMaster concludes, "not only to deterring aggression but also to engaging in critical competitions short of conflict."